dani-37/streamlit_custom_components/README.md

 Now it should work.

 ## Build your component
-You might not want to go through the whole process every time.
+You might not want to go through the whole npm process every time.
 Once you have a component you are sure is ready, you can make it into a Python package and even upload it to pip!

 To name your component, go to <code>setup.py</code> and change the name of the package and author.
-Make sure to change the name elsewhere if you change it here.
+Make sure to change the name elsewhere if you change it here (even in the <code>MANIFEST.in</code>).
 Then, in  <code>/custom_components/__init__.py</code>, change <code>_RELEASE</code> to <code>True</code>.
 Make sure all the packages you need are listed in <code>package.json</code>
 Then go to the terminal in <code>frontend</code> and run:
 ```
 npm run build
 ```
-You will now see a new build folder.
+You will now see a new <code>build</code> folder.
 Now, in the terminal, type:
 ```
 cd..
 cd..